Solomon Islands: Judiciary

 The Governor-General appoints the Chief Justice of the Supreme Court on the advice of the Prime Minister and the Leader of the Opposition.
 The Governor-General appoints the other justices with the advice of a judicial commission.
 The current Chief Justice is Sir Albert Palmer.

-Since March 2014 Justice Edwin Goldsbrough has served as the President of the Court of Appeal for Solomon Islands.
-Justice Goldsbrough has previously served a five-year term as a Judge of the High Court of Solomon Islands (2006–2011).
-Justice Edwin Goldsbrough then served as the Chief Justice of the Turks and Caicos Islands.
+Since November 2023, Sir John Baptist Muria has served as the President of the Court of Appeal of Solomon Islands.
+Sir John Baptist Muria previously served as the former Chief Justice of Solomon Islands.

 Foreign relations

 Solomon Islands is a member of the United Nations, Interpol, Commonwealth of Nations, Pacific Islands Forum, Pacific Community, International Monetary Fund, and the African, Caribbean, and Pacific (ACP) countries (Lomé Convention).

-Until September 2019, it was one of the few countries to recognise the Republic of China and maintain formal diplomatic relations with it.
+Until September 2019, it was one of the few countries to recognise the Republic of China (Taiwan) and maintain formal diplomatic relations with it.
 The relationship was terminated in September 2019 by Solomon Islands, which switched recognition to the People's Republic of China (PRC).
 Relations with Papua New Guinea, which had become strained because of an influx of refugees from the Bougainville rebellion and attacks on the northern islands of Solomon Islands by elements pursuing Bougainvillean rebels, have been repaired.
 A 1998 peace accord on Bougainville removed the armed threat, and the two nations regularised border operations in a 2004 agreement.
 Since 2022, ties with China have been rapidly increasing, with Solomon Islands signing a security pact that allows the country to call for Chinese security forces to quell unrest.

 In March 2017, at the 34th regular session of the UN Human Rights Council, Vanuatu made a joint statement on behalf of Solomon Islands and some other Pacific nations raising human rights violations in the Western New Guinea, which claimed by International Parliamentarians for West Papua (IPWP) that West Papua has been occupied by Indonesia since 1963, and requested that the UN High Commissioner for Human Rights produce a report.
 Indonesia rejected Vanuatu's allegations, replying that Vanuatu does not represent the people of Papua and it should "stop fantasizing" that it does.
 More than 100,000 Papuans have died during a 50-year Papua conflict.
 In September 2017, at the 72nd Session of the UN General Assembly, the Prime Ministers of Solomon Islands, Tuvalu and Vanuatu once again raised human rights abuses in Indonesian-occupied West Papua.